BlueBrain/sonata-extension/source/blueconfig.rst

         :required: False
         :unit: ms
         :description:
-         For ShotNoise and RelativeShotNoise stimuli, the rise time of the bi-exponential shots
+         For ShotNoise, RelativeShotNoise and AbsoluteShotNoise stimuli,
+         the rise time of the bi-exponential shots

     .. blueconfig_value:: DecayTime
         :type: float
         :required: False
         :unit: ms
         :description:
-         For ShotNoise and RelativeShotNoise stimuli, the decay time of the bi-exponential shots
+         For ShotNoise, RelativeShotNoise and AbsoluteShotNoise stimuli,
+         the decay time of the bi-exponential shots

     .. blueconfig_value:: Seed
         :type: int
         :required: False
         :unit:
         :description:
+         For ShotNoise, RelativeShotNoise, AbsoluteShotNoise, OrnsteinUhlenbeck
-         For ShotNoise and RelativeShotNoise stimuli, override the random seed (to introduce correlations between cells)
+         and RelativeOrnsteinUhlenbeck stimuli, override the random seed (to introduce correlations between cells)

     .. blueconfig_value:: Rate